-Coming from the Sri Lankan word that translates to "mixed stone," tourmaline comes from a group of mixed minerals rather than being derived from a single one.
+Coming from the Sri Lankan word that translates to mixed stone, which accounts for the wide range of colours available in the tourmaline group.
 The complexity in colour on each tourmaline gemstone stems from the variety of different chemical properties.
 Some tourmaline gemstones even come in more than one unique colour.

-The beautiful thing about tourmalines is that their colour can be hugely dependent on the light source that it reflects when finely cut.
+The beautiful of tourmalines is that their colour can be hugely dependent on the light source that it reflects when finely cut.
 This means that it can look completely different under different light sources.

-Tourmaline gemstones are also commonly used in crystal healing practices and some meditation forms because of the unique electric charge with it’s magnetic properties.
+Tourmaline gemstones are also commonly used in crystal healing practices and some meditation forms because of the unique electric charge with it’s crystal structure.

 Tourmalines and opals are the birthstones of people who were born in October.